Preparing innovative, dynamic problem-solvers for a safer tomorrow

 HLS 770 - Internship in Homeland Security

 HLS 770 represents the professional work experience required in the homeland security major.
 Students work in a professional setting for a minimum of 180 hours under the supervision of a site supervisor.
 All internships require students to identify and complete work on a specific project (s) approved by the HLS coordinator.
-Internships may be taken at any time after students have taken 30 credits of university coursework, and after completing HLS 410, HLS 455, and HLS 480.
-Note that students who are academically ot otherwise unable to enter into internship must take HLS 799.
+Internships may be taken at any time after students have taken 30 credits of university coursework.
+Note that students who are academically or otherwise unable to enter into internship must take HLS 799 (thesis in homeland security which requires senior standing and permission from the HLS program coordinator).
 Prereq: HLS 410, HLS 455 and HLS 480.

 HLS 790 - Capstone in Homeland Security

-HLS 790 allows students to work collaboratively with an organization to identify and solve a homeland security ot emergency management challenge.
-Each group researches the origins of their client's challenge and identifies applies best practices as countermeasures.
+HLS 790 allows students to work collaboratively with an organization to identify and solve a homeland security, physical security, safety, cybersecurity or emergency management challenges.
+Each group performs a risk assessment in order to identify their client's primary security or preparedness challenges.
+Students then use their skill to identify and apply best practices as countermeasures.
 Students culminate their projects with presentations to their classmates and to their clients.
-The expectation of this class is to develop a professional example of the student's thinking and writing to solve real security problems.
+The expectation of this class is to develop a professional example of the student's thinking and writing to solve real world security problems.
 Prereq: senior standing, HLS 610 and HLS 760 or consent of coordinator.
-Writing intensive.

 Attributes: Writing Intensive Course